danieljancar/votevault/README.md

 - **Community Decisions**: Communities could use VoteVault to make decisions on community projects or initiatives.
 - **Controversial Opinions**: People could use VoteVault to express their opinions on controversial topics.

 Based on this evaluation, the product sets a base source code for enhancing the platform with more features.
-Such as using VoteVault "core" as a base for a more complex voting system, like government elections with each citizen being registered once (which would kill the anonymity of the votes - _sigh_) and more.
+Such as using VoteVault "core" as a base for a more complex voting system, like government elections with each citizen being registered once (which would kill the anonymity of the votes - _sigh_) or other useful extensions of our application.
 This provides a real-world use case for the Stellar Smart Contracts and the VoteVault platform.

 ## Known Issues